swc-project/swc/docs/adr/00004-add-ast-path-info-to-visitor.md

 -   **[option 3] Provide small amount of information .**

+We will expose the spans and kinds of the parent ast nodes for `VisitMut` and `Fold`, while passing an enum with parent data for `Visit`.

 ## Decision Outcome

 Chosen option: **[option 3] Provide small amount of information .**